 Surveillance and Epidemiology of Drug-resistant Infections Consortium

-The Surveillance and Epidemiology of Drug-resistant Infections Consortium (SEDRIC) brings together a range of international experts to share expertise and take action to tackle the gaps in drug-resistant infection surveillance and epidemiology.
+The Surveillance and Epidemiology of Drug-resistant Infections Consortium (SEDRIC) brings together a range of international experts to share expertise and take action to tackle the gaps in drug-resistant infections surveillance and epidemiology.

 SEDRIC aims to transform the way countries are able to track, share and analyse information about the rise and spread of drug-resistant infections.